cpske/ISP/introduction/index.md

 Hence, we need a *team* project to practice both individual and project-related skills.
 The project is also an opportunity to learn the basics of HTTP, web frameworks, and web application development.

-Last year's students say that the project is the most valuable part of the course.
+Last year's students report that the project is the most valuable part of the course.

 ### Not a Powerpoint Course

 Powerpoint slides are an aid to presentation.
-They don't contain much depth and missing some important material.
+They don't contain much depth and not all the material.

 You must read the assigned material and learn from hands-on work for a real understanding.